I’ve heard, in a vague way, about the Seduction Community off and on throughout my adult life.

 On the surface this may not seem too surprising, even if you’ve never heard of The Game or the Seduction Community.
 Hell, men have been trying to figure out how to have more sex since the dawn of time, so the fact that it would be brought up to modern standards, with Open Source-like wiki instruction manuals and business-savvy gurus is the logical next step.

-On top of that, I’m told by a few of my friends that you also gain more confidence by going through the motions and learning the tactics that make a pickup artist successful.
-Having women pay attention to you, getting laid, knowing how to control a conversation or situation…these are all things that ramp up the self-confidence to new levels, which is good for a person overall.
+On top of that, I’m told by friends that you also gain more confidence by going through the motions and learning the tactics that make a pickup artist successful.
+Having women pay attention to you, getting laid, knowing how to control a conversation or situation, these are all things that ramp up the self-confidence to new levels, which is good for a person overall.

 The Confidence Game